Video Games

 odog_★★★★★3 days ago

 Squad play is actually back, played with three randoms who all dropped ammo and revived like it was 2011.
-A building came down on a sniper nest and our whole squad lost it in voice.
+Blew out a stairwell wall to flank a point instead of pushing the door and the whole lobby heard my squad lose it.
 This is the one.

 axemasterslim★★★★May 2026